-To reward shareholders' support and considering the Group's medium and long term expansion plans, the Board of Directors is recommending that a final one tier tax-exempt dividend of 1 Singapore cent per share is maintained for FY2020, despite the net profit for FY2020 being 44% lower than that for FY2019.
-This proposal will be discussed and approved at the upcoming Annual General Meeting.
+In consideration of the Group's earnings performance and future expansion requirements, the Board of Directors recommends a final one-tier tax exempt dividend of SGD0.01 per ordinary share, plus a final special dividend of SGD0.01 per ordinary share, in appreciation of the support from our shareholders.
+This proposal will be discussed at the upcoming Annual General Meeting.